-The area grading for the proposed development is limited to approximately one half of the subject site that is close to rights-of-way.
+Grading for the approved development is limited to approximately one half of the subject site that is close to rights-of-way.
 The other half is mostly left intact to minimize disruption to existing topography.
 In addition, this DSP includes retailing walls to enhance stability.
-These walls will be constructed along the southern and western edges of the parking areas, approximately stretching from the proposed entry/exit point of the subject site to the location of the proposed dumpster.
+These walls will be constructed along the southern and western edges of the parking areas, approximately stretching from the approved entry/exit point of the subject site to the location of the approved dumpster.